 The banners depict an Iranian official sitting across the table from his American counterpart, who is pictured holding a shotgun and other symbols of aggression under the table.

 "American Honesty" declared the banners in Farsi, which apparently aimed to give the message that the real intent of the United States was to take military action against Iran.
-The banners popped up in Tehran shortly after a new round of talks between Iran and world powers in Geneva that was positively assessed
+The banners popped up in Tehran shortly after a new round of talks between Iran and world powers in Geneva that was positively assessed by both sides.

 The hard-line Fars news agency and other hard-line media reported that some banners were installed in the city of Mashhad.
 Fars, affiliated with the Revolutionary Guards Force, later reported some of those billboards had been taken down.